inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 |                                                                     | 9.
 Presenting the damages and losses assessment using a diagram  |                                                            |
 +---------------------------------------------------------------------+------------------------------------------------------------------+------------------------------------------------------------+

 **Training of Trainer Workshop for Contingency Planning using OSM, QGIS, and InaSAFE**

+**Standard Competency:**
-**Standard Competency: Participant can be a workshop facilitator to teach Data collection and Data Analysis through OSM, QGIS, and InaSAFE in their respective region.**
+Participant can be a workshop facilitator to teach Data collection and Data Analysis through OSM, QGIS, and |project_name| in their respective region.

 +---------------------------------------------------------------------+------------------------------------------------------------------+------------------------------------------------------------+
 | Basic competency                                                    | Indicator                                                        | Core material                                              |